nixworks/public/news/2012/02/1/index.md

 ## [2012-02-1](/news/2012/02/1/index.md)

 ### [The London "Times" reports that a secret NATO report claims that the Taliban, backed by Pakistan, is set to regain control over Afghanistan after international forces withdraw from the country. ](/news/2012/02/1/the-london-times-reports-that-a-secret-nato-report-claims-that-the-taliban-backed-by-pakistan-is-set-to-regain-control-over-afghanistan.md)
-_Context: Afghanistan's, NATO, Pakistan, Taliban, Times_
+_Context: Afghanistan, NATO, Pakistan, Taliban, Times_

 ### [The Xinhua news agency reports that 25 Chinese workers held captive in the Sinai region of Egypt have been released. ](/news/2012/02/1/the-xinhua-news-agency-reports-that-25-chinese-workers-held-captive-in-the-sinai-region-of-egypt-have-been-released.md)
 _Context: Chinese, Egypt, Sinai, Xinhua_

 ### [Pakistan Air Force jets bomb militant positions in the Orakzai and Kurram Agency areas near the border with Afghanistan with claims that 31 alleged insurgents were killed. ](/news/2012/02/1/pakistan-air-force-jets-bomb-militant-positions-in-the-orakzai-and-kurram-agency-areas-near-the-border-with-afghanistan-with-claims-that-31.md)
-_Context: Afghanistan's, Kurram, Orakzai Tribal Area, Pakistan Air Force_
+_Context: Afghanistan, Kurram, Orakzai Tribal Area, Pakistan Air Force_

 ### [Nigeria's State Security Service claim to have arrested Abul-Qaqa, a purported spokesman for the radical Islamist Boko Haram group. ](/news/2012/02/1/nigeria-s-state-security-service-claim-to-have-arrested-abul-qaqa-a-purported-spokesman-for-the-radical-islamist-boko-haram-group.md)
 _Context: Boko Haram, Islamist, Nigeria, State Security Service_